leanderednael/notes/ai/physics.md

 The Boltzmann law applies to the state space, which for $n$ one-electron levels contains $2^n$ states.
 This becomes impractical for calculations as $n$ becomes larger.
 The Fermi function is an alternative for non-interacting electrons, but not when there are interactions.

-The Self-Consistent Field method makes use of the Fermi function and provides an approximation when there are interactions by solving the following two equations:
+The Self-Consistent Field method makes use of the Fermi function and provides an approximation when there are interactions by solving the following two equations (where $\sigma$ is the sigmoid function):

 $$f_r = \sigma(- \tilde{x}_r), \quad \tilde{x}_r = x_r + \sum_{q \neq r}{\frac{U_{rq}}{kT} f_q}$$